-Malcolm Gladwell is president and co-founder of Pushkin Industries.
-He is a journalist, a speaker, and the author of six New York Times bestsellers including The Tipping Point, Blink, Outliers,…
+Malcolm Gladwell is co-founder of Pushkin Industries and host of the hit podcast Revisionist History.
+He is a journalist, a speaker, and the author of several New York Times bestsellers including The Tipping…

 Subscribe to Pushkin+ to binge Malcolm Gladwell's full 6-episode gun series early and ad-free!
 Your membership also gets you access to exclusive opportunities across Pushkin's full network of podcasts.